 Video interviewing broadens your reach over more of the best talent in the job market.
 This is because it removes locational and situational challenges for your applicants, allowing them to pursue opportunities from any location, and at any time.

 This is especially effective when countering geographical challenges, such as when individuals are looking to relocate for work, but may not be able to make a short-notice interview.

 Some workers have responsibilities and shift-patterns that make it difficult to attend in-person interviews.
 Meeting virtually removes these obstacles, allowing more of the best talent to pursue your opportunities.

 Video interviewing is fairly new in practice – becoming more popular with the rise of remote/hybrid working.
 While often seen as a crucial tool for employers today, it’s effect on the candidate journey is often brought into question.

 Interviewing using video technology helps to open up job opportunities to individuals facing certain challenges – such as caregivers, key workers, and those with disabilities.
 This promotes a fair, accessible hiring process – giving you reach over more of the best talent.

 With Talos, you gain access to a user-friendly virtual interview room – allowing you to conduct video interviews easily and flexibly.

 This will help your business adapt to the changes that come with remote/hybrid working, as well as promoting accessibility, diversity & inclusion, and increasing your volume of strong candidates.

 Make sense of remote hiring – gain access to the best virtual recruitment tools with Talos:

-Beck is here to bring you the latest in HR tech news, hiring tips, and exciting updates from Talos.
+Beck is here to bring you the latest business tech news, hiring tips, and exciting updates from Talos360.